Projections in Rotation Algebras and Theta Functions

 The aim of this paper is to develop a method for constructing projections in the $C^*$-algebra $A_\alpha^\sigma$.
 In the first section, we prove that for any $\alpha \in (0,1)$, $A_\alpha^\sigma$ contains a projection $e_\alpha$ of trace $\alpha$ (the trace is the canonical trace on $A_\alpha$).
-Although Rieffel's formalism (\cite{kn:R2}) for constructing imprimitivity bimodules between twisted $C^*$-group algebras associated with lattices in abelian locally compact groups is quite useful, the nature of our projections is different from that of the Powers-Rieffel projections (\cite{kn:R1}) used until now in the study of the rotation algebras.
-In fact, the projections we construct in $A_\alpha^\sigma$ are related to the classical Jacobi theta functions (\cite{kn:M},\cite{kn:I}).
+Although we make use of Rieffel's formalism for constructing imprimitivity bimodules between twisted $C^*$-group algebras associated with lattices in abelian locally compact groups (\cite{R2}), the nature of these projections is different from that of the customary Powers-Rieffel projections (\cite{R1}).
+Actually, the projections we construct in $A_\alpha^\sigma$ are related to the classical Jacobi theta functions (\cite{M},\cite{I}).
 An important ingredient in the proof is the inequality

-which we prove in proposition 1.3 by making use of the infinite product factorization of theta functions; here we denote as usual
+which we prove in Proposition 1.3, employing the infinite product factorization of theta functions; we use the customary notation

-Another interesting fact related to this approach is that the classical transformation formula for $\vartheta (x,it)$ (see for example \cite[p.33]{kn:M}) :
+Another interesting fact related to this approach is that the classical transformation formula for $\vartheta (x,it)$ (see for example \cite[p.33]{M})

-arises as a mere consequence of Rieffel's trace formula (\cite[thm.3.5]{kn:R2}).
+arises as a mere consequence of Rieffel's trace formula (\cite[Thm.3.5]{R2}).

-In section 2 we prove that if $p,q\in \mbox{\bf Z}$, $q\geq 2$, $0< q\alpha -p <\frac{1}{2q}\, $ and $p$ is a quadratic residue of $q$, then $A_\alpha^\sigma$ contains projections of trace $q\alpha -p$.
+In Section 2 we prove that if $p,q\in \Z$, $q\geq 2$, $0< q\alpha -p <\frac{1}{2q}\, $ and $p$ is a quadratic residue of $q$, then $A_\alpha^\sigma$ contains projections of trace $q\alpha -p$.
 If $0<p-q\alpha < \frac{1}{2q}$ and $-p$ is a quadratic residue of $q$, then $A_\alpha^\sigma$ contains a projection of trace $p-q\alpha$.

-The third section considers the case $\alpha = \frac{1}{q}\, \ q\in \mbox{\bf Z}$, $q\geq 2$, in more detail.
-For example, we prove the following estimates for the norm of the operator $H_\alpha$ :
+The third section considers the case $\alpha = q^{-1}$, $q\in \Z$, $q\geq 2$, in more detail.
+For example, we prove the following estimates for the norm of the operator $H_\alpha$, $\alpha=q^{-1}$,

 where we set